RaneKun/YT-Downloader-by-Rane/README.md

 # 🀄~ YT-Downloader-by-Rane ~🀄
-💪 A simple yet powerful YouTube downloader built around [yt-dlp](https://github.com/yt-dlp/yt-dlp) 👆.
-This tool lets you download videos, audio, and thumbnails from YouTube with ease, while preserving proper metadata for all supported formats (.mp4, .opus, .webp).
+💪 A simple yet powerful YouTube downloader built around [yt-dlp](https://github.com/yt-dlp/yt-dlp)

+👆 This tool lets you download videos, audio, and thumbnails from YouTube with ease, while preserving proper metadata for all supported formats (.mp4, .opus, .webp).

 😄 It also supports batch processing, so you can queue multiple links and let the tool handle everything automatically.

-📽️ In addition, it comes bundled with a video compressor tool powered by [HandBrakeCLI](https://handbrake.fr/) ✨.
-This is especially useful if you want to reduce the size of downloaded videos without losing much quality.
+📽️ In addition, it comes bundled with a video compressor tool powered by [HandBrakeCLI](https://handbrake.fr/downloads2.php) This is especially useful if you want to reduce the size of downloaded videos without losing much quality! ✨

 🦾 Whether you want clean audio files, original thumbnails, or smaller compressed video files, this project provides a streamlined workflow with minimal setup.